15 Foods That Stain Your Teeth

 From lifted confidence to better dentist checkups, keeping your pearly whites healthy can have tangible, positive effects on your everyday life.
 But while expensive treatments and sticky whitening strips can help alter the color of your teeth, keeping your mouth healthy by brushing and flossing daily—in addition to avoiding certain foods—can help prevent that dreaded yellowing in the first place.

 If you’re on a quest for a beaming smile and want to avoid taking drastic measures to get there, take note of these stain-causing foods.
-And while we have beauty efforts in mind, why not check out these 21 Foods That Help Fade Stretch Marks, too?

 We love berries but have some bad news when it comes to your beauty goals.
 Due to their darker hues, berries may actually cause staining of the teeth when eaten regularly.
 To fight against the stains, consider brushing right after you enjoy your berries.
 “Make sure you’re brushing twice a day, flossing daily, and using fluoride.
 Fluoride strengthens your teeth against those acid attacks caused by eating,” says Dr. Kim Harms, spokesperson for the American Dental Association.
 This is important after you munch on something like berries or popcorn, in which particles can easily get stuck between your teeth.
 Because honestly, berries are awesome; they’re one of the 15 Most Antioxidant-Packed Foods!